Rainbow-Dreamer/image_to_midi/README.md

 The default starting note pitch of the conversion is C0, which corresponds to MIDI note number 12.
 (If it starts from 0 then we will have some notes has pitch like `B-1`, which cannot be shown in most DAW and piano roll softwares)

 If you would like to fit the resulted MIDI files into a standard 88-key piano which has pitch range A0 to C8, it is easy to set the `max_keys` parameter to 88 and the `start` parameter to `A0` when you are using `image_to_midi` function to get the desired result.

+You can also concatenate multiple resulted chord types converted from different images to output MIDI files with multiple viewable images.
+The syntax of concatenating 2 chord types is `chord_c = chord_a | chord_b`, to concatenate a list of chord types, you can write `chord_c = im.concat(list_of_chord_types, mode='|')`